-Plus it was helpful for me because it kept all the back to school paperwork organized.
-I could just pick up the folders at the end of the night, put them in number oder (kids last name, alpha order) and put them in my filing cabinet.
+Plus it was helpful for me because it kept all the back-to-school paperwork organized.
+I could just pick up the folders at the end of the night, put them in number order (kids last name, alpha order), and put them in my filing cabinet.

-Any kids who didn’t come, I had their folder ready for them on the first day.
+For any kids who didn’t come, I had their folders ready for them on the first day.

 New Student Baggie

 After a week or two passed from the first day, I took all the paperwork out of the folder and put them in gallon size bags.
 I usually made three to four of these.